What Is Medicaid?

 North Carolina Health Choice, a health-insurance program for children of families who make too much to qualify for Medicaid but too little to afford private insurance, covers:

 - Case-management and care-coordination services

 - Limited dental services

 - Durable medical equipment and disposable medical supplies

 - Emergency services

 - Mental health services, both inpatient and outpatient

 - Physician and clinic services, both well-child and sick visits

 - Occupational therapy

-- Therapy for individuals with speech, hearing, and language disorders
+- Therapy for children with speech, hearing and language disorders

 - Prescription drugs